GarwelGarwel/Rimocracy/README.md

 ## Elections

 If your succession type is set to election, all citizens (i.e. free colonists aged 16+) vote for their preferred candidate.
 Whoever gets the most votes, wins.
 Voters take into account their opinion of the candidates, any backstories they have in common (they prefer to vote for candidates of a similar background) and other factors.
+Royalty titles also make candidates more attractive to voters.
 A colonist can't vote for themselves.

 If your nation is relatively small, every voter is also a candidate.
 But if you have at least 8 citizens, elections are preceded by *campaigns*.